-The Depositary shall be liable to the Fund and its unitholders for all other direct losses suffered by them as a result of the Depositary's carelessness, negligence or intentional failure to properly fulfil its duties in accordance with applicable law, in particular the Law of 2010 and the Depositary Agreement.
+Without prejudice to the special liability of the Depositary in the event of the loss of any fund assets held in custody, the Depositary shall be liable to the Fund and unitholders for all other direct losses suffered by them as a result of the Depositary's carelessness or intentional failure to properly fulfil its duties in accordance with applicable law, in particular the Law of 2010 and the Depositary Agreement.

 The Management Company and the Depositary may terminate the Depositary Agreement at any time by giving three (3) months' notice via registered letter.
-Should the Depositary decide to end its mandate or should it be removed from its role by the Management Company, the Depositary must be replaced before expiry of this notice period by a successor who shall take delivery of the Fund's assets and assume the functions and responsibilities of the Depositary.
-If the Management Company does not name another depositary as its successor within this time, the Depositary may notify the Luxembourg supervisory authority (Commission de Surveillance du Secteur Financier - "CSSF") of the situation.
+Under certain circumstances, the Depositary Agreement may also be terminated with a shorter notice period, for example in the event of a material breach of duty by one of the parties.
+Until a new depositary has been appointed, which must occur within no more than two (2) months of the time when notice to terminate the Depositary Agreement took effect, the Depositary shall take all necessary steps in order to ensure that the interests of investors in the Fund are upheld.
+If the Management Company does not name another depositary as its successor within this period, the Depositary may notify the Luxembourg supervisory authority ("Commission de Surveillance du Secteur Financier - "CSSF") concerning the situation.